thomasyoung-audet/Warehouser/README.md

 # Warehouser
 Project consists of designing and implementing warehouse tracking software that handles the selection and loading of fascia for bumpers on minivans.
+Created with the help of Alice Southey and Matthew Tory
 ----------------------------------------------

 Summary: Design and implement a system for h